 At St. Catherine University, you will grow as a leader who engages with intention, acts with justice and serves with compassion.
 You will build personal relationships with faculty and fellow students, while you become immersed in active and collaborative methods of learning.

 The DNP: Dual-Degree option is part of the Graduate College.
-The DNP and MAHS programs are offered through the Henrietta Schmoll School of Health.
+The DNP, MHI and MAHS programs are offered through the Henrietta Schmoll School of Health.
 The MAOL and MBA programs are offered through the School of Business and Professional Studies.

 Tuition for the Dual-Degree options during the 2018–19 academic year are listed below.
 Tuition rates are subject to change annually on June 1.
 Additional costs for the program will include fees for student services and technology, books, etc.